roffe/gocangateway/README.md

 A gRPC <-> CAN gateway written in Go for use in [txlogger](https://github.com/roffe/txlogger).

+Uses named pipes on Windows and unix sockets on Linux for communication between txlogger and the gateway.

 ## Why does this exist?

 I need to be able to use 32-bit dll J2534 drivers from my 64-bit application so this gateway acts as a bridge between my application and the CAN hardware.